scraly/ovhcloud-kubernetes-cookbook/README.md

 # ovhcloud-kubernetes-cookbook

 Hands-on recipes for your OVHcloud Managed Kubernetes Service (MKS) cluster for a production usage.<br/>
-Use the power of CNCF Cloud Native ecosystem.
+Use the power of CNCF Cloud Native ecosystem.<br/>
 Automate the deployment, scale, and operations of application containers across clusters of hosts.

 You’ll find recipes for: